Has Two Mommies

 - Marie, in the comic opera La Fille du Régiment was raised by an entire brigade of career soldiers, who found her abandoned on the battlefield.
 Hilarity Ensues when her long lost mother discovers her hundreds of dads.

 - Brian Friel's Dancing at Lughnasa practically revolves around Michael's family structure; his mother and four aunts raise him between them, his uncle hangs around and is generally odd and his father turns up, messes everything up and leaves.

-- Metal Gear Solid 4 with Snake, Otacon, and Sunny.
+- Metal Gear Solid 4: Guns of the Patriots with Snake, Otacon, and Sunny.